 Youth participation in sports has shown a steady decline over recent years in the USA.
 ‘Almost 45 percent of children ages 6 to 12 played a team sport regularly in 2008, according to Aspen data.
 Now only about 37 percent of children do,’ reported the Washington Post.
 The big four all saw declining participants namely, football, soccer, basketball, and baseball.
+On the other hand, the online game craze continues to rise, especially with bonuses such as the Golden nugget bonus code.
 Should the trend continue, we are bound to see an increase in diseases related to physical inactivity.
 Below are some of the problems kids in the US face if they want to start training.

 It comes as no surprise that those of lower socio-economic status just cannot afford to pay for registration fees, equipment, and travel costs.
 34.6% of children that came from families that made less than $25,000 per annum showed up for at least one day of team sports in a year, compared to 68.4% of kids coming from families that make at least $100,000 per annum.

 The Sports and Fitness Industry Association in Aspen surmise that there is a strong correlation between having money and playing sports.
 These figures, however, do not take into consideration just how much sport is being played outside of sports clubs.
 Because those coming from the lower socio-economic group do not have the resources to finance club-level play they may instead opt to play outdoors, in the field, or on a public basketball court.

 Apparently even public spaces are taking a hit.
 Sports facilities are usually few in number and demand is always around, the costs of these facilities have outpriced the have-nots.
 Moreover, sports clubs that wish to operate under a tight budget usually save money and cut corners.

 Lack of Coaches